 321 West 11th Street

 C.W.
 Williams Community Health Center furnishes testing, diagnoses, preventative education, and healthcare services.
 It offers free conventional blood HIV, hepatitis C, chlamydia, gonorrhea, and syphilis testing.
 The center provides low-cost services and accepts Medicare, Medicaid, and some private insurance plans as well as a sliding scale fee based on income and family size.
 Hours of operation are Monday, Tuesdays, and Thursdays from 8 a.m. to 8 p.m., Wednesdays from 8 a.m. to 6 p.m., Fridays from 8 a.m. to 3 p.m., and Saturdays from 8 a.m. to 1 p.m.

 Charlotte, NC 28208

-The Charlotte Community Health Clinic welcomes all patients, regardless of where they live, and doesn’t restrict its discount program to only Mecklenburg County residents.
-It provides free conventional blood HIV testing and STD testing and treatment for chlamydia, gonorrhea, syphilis, and hepatitis B and C. Testing is performed at the on-site laboratory.
+Charlotte Community Health Clinic welcomes all patients, regardless of where they live, and doesn’t restrict its discount program to only Mecklenburg County residents.
+It provides low-cost conventional blood HIV testing and STD testing, rapid HIV testing, and treatment for chlamydia, gonorrhea, syphilis, and hepatitis B and C. Testing is performed at the on-site laboratory.
 The clinic also offers hepatitis A and B vaccines and PrEP/PEP for HIV prevention.
 Appointments are required, with no walk-ins allowed.
 Hours of operation are Monday through Friday between 8 a.m. and 5 p.m.

 5301 Wilkinson Boulevard